krist00fer/ef-02-unittesting/docs/instructions-easy.md

 > Notice that most often our unit tests are setup in three steps: `setup, act, assert` or sometimes referred to as `given, when, then`.
 In this test, we are given a new calculator, we act by pusing to it and nothing should really happen so the `assert`or `then` stage of our test isn't valid in this test other than it shouldn't throw an exception.

-14. Once again, we have a test that fails and it is a possitive fail, meaning it fails due to the right reasons, so we need to fix it.
+14. Once again, we have a test that fails and it is a positive fail, meaning it fails due to the right reasons, so we need to fix it.
 Pushing a zero to the calculator shouldn't throw an exception... but how do we fix it?
 It's quite simple, just remove the line that throws the exception.

 ```csharp
         public void Push(double v)